andrewBatutin/andrewBatutin.github.io/_drafts/prob_est.md

 If you compare it with the mean value (102 AWD), you'll see why you shouldn't just use mean value as your final estimate.

-So here it is - your Probabilistic Estimation Value.
+So here it is - your __Probabilistic Estimation Value__.

-##### Estimation Range
+## Estimation Range

 If you're not comfortable with all that probability stuff then you might just give a range value using next rule:

 ```
-The 95% confidence interval for the true project work time is approximately Project Total Mean ± 2 × Project Standard Deviation
+The 95% confidence interval for the true project work time is approximately:

+Project Total Mean ± 2 × Project Standard Deviation
 ```

 We use the factor of 2 based on [68–95–99.7 rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule).